 Should I Expect to Receive Compensation for My Injuries?

 It is important to know that just because you file a lawsuit and are scheduled to recover compensation for your injuries, you may not be able to collect all of it.
 If the defendant in the case has no money or assets, such as the case with many people who do not carry car insurance, it might difficult for you to actually get them to pay.
 It can be frustrating to know that a lawsuit might not be effective, but an experienced attorney can help you determine if legal action is right for you.

 The Time You Have to Pursue a Claim is Limited.
 Contact Us Today.

-For more information, contact Attorney Group.
+For more information, contact Linville Johnson today.
 After you contact us, an attorney will follow up to answer questions that you might have.

 There is no cost or obligation to speak with us, and any information you provide will be kept confidential.

 Please note that the law limits the time you have to pursue a claim or file a lawsuit for an injury.
 If you think you have a case, you should not delay taking action.